WSOC-FM: 1980s

-In 1980, Bob Call moved to Denver as Program Director at KYGO.
+In 1980, Bob Call moved to Denver as Program Director at KYGO-FM.
 WSOC-FM hired Bill Dollar as its morning host.
 Dollar had worked for WGST in Atlanta and was familiar with WSOC-FM owner Cox Enterprises.
 He wanted to start his own station in Boone, North Carolina and had no plans to stay long.
-Bell said he liked Dollar's voice and warmth, and the fact that he wasn't that funny, unlike many morning hosts.
+Bell said he liked Dollar's voice and warmth, and that he was staid, unlike the rising morning zoo hosts of the time.
 Bell wanted WSOC-FM to be full service radio like WBT, combining information and entertainment.

-In 1982, Dollar succeeded Robert Murphy of WAYS/WROQ, and unlike Murphy, he did it without attacking the locally based televangelist organization, The PTL Club, often called "Pass the Loot" by its critics.
-Dollar did not even take advantage of the situation when PTL experienced scandal in 1987.
+In 1982, Dollar succeeded Robert Murphy of WAYS/WROQ, and unlike Murphy, he generally avoided any mention of the locally based televangelist organization, The PTL Club, often called "Pass the Loot" by its critics and a constant target of derision on other stations, even when the outfit fell in 1987 from multiple scandals.

 On June 29, 1987, Bill Ellis did his midday show for the last time before leaving to do the morning show for WSSL-FM in Greenville, South Carolina, after 11 years at WSOC-FM.
 Program director Paul Johnson said Ellis would likely not have replaced Dollar anytime soon, so if he wanted to be a morning host, he had to go elsewhere.
 Ellis went on to host WSSL's Ellis and James Show, garnering 5 CMA Broadcast nominations.
 Bill Ellis was hired on at WSSL by former WSOC general sales manager John Cullen who had become WSSL's general manager.

 For seven years, Dollar was Charlotte's top DJ, and in October 1989 after three nominations, he received the Broadcast Personality of the Year award (medium markets) from the Country Music Association.

 In Fall 1989, Dollar returned to the #1 position after WRFX's John Boy and Billy replaced him in the summer, a ratings period during which urban contemporary-formatted WPEG became number one.

 1990s

 In 1991, WPEG became Charlotte's top station and remained in that position, though WSOC-FM was still one of the top country stations in the United States.

-In 1992, Cox sold WSOC-AM and WSOC-FM, but kept the TV station.
+In 1992, Cox sold WSOC and WSOC-FM, but kept WSOC-TV.
 The FM station went to EZ Communications (also owner of WMXC) as part of a trade with WHQT in Miami.
 The AM went to Bible Broadcasting Network, switching to a Christian talk and teaching format, becoming WYFQ.

 In August 1994, Dollar had been WSOC-FM's morning host for 14 years, the longest of anyone in Charlotte.
 But Dollar's ratings with 25-54 listeners were down.
 When he returned from vacation, on his 44th birthday, he learned he had been moved to middays, replaced in the morning by Paul Schadt and Cindy O'Day.
-Program director Paul Johnson said the change would attract younger listeners with "a more contemporary face" and "energy, entertainment and fun."
+Program director Paul Johnson said the change would attract younger listeners with "a more contemporary face" and "energy, entertainment and fun".
 The station tried to claim Dollar asked for the change, but he would not confirm that.